top of page

 EMDR therapy can help with:

-• Healing after abusive or toxic relationships
+• Healing after abusive or toxic relationships.

-• People-pleasing and boundary struggles
+• People-pleasing and setting appropriate boundaries.

-• Low self-worth and chronic self-doubt
+• Low self-worth and chronic self-doubt.

 About Me